 Magnificat is a ministry of lay women. . .

 We are canonically rooted in the church as a Private Association of the Christian Faithful under the jurisdiction of the local ordinary.
-What started as a prayer meal for 200 Catholic women in New Orleans, LA has become an International Ministry spread across the world with chapters currently located in the U.S., Canada, the Caribbean, Malta, Poland, and Africa.
+What started as a prayer meal for 200 Catholic women in New Orleans, LA, has become an International Ministry spread worldwide with chapters currently located in the U.S., Canada, the Caribbean, Malta, Poland, and Africa.
 Its primary purpose is to inspire spiritual growth in holiness for women and to evangelize them to the fullness of faith.

-We believe it to be a response to the Second Vatican Council message to women.
+We believe it to be a response to the Second Vatican Council’s message to women.

 December 8, 1965:

-The late Archbishop Fulton Sheen stated that ?woman is the measure of the level of our civilization?.
+The late Archbishop Fulton Sheen stated that woman is the measure of the level of our civilization.
 The moral level of any society is formed by women.
-Woman?s influence is powerful ? for good or for evil.
-When a woman?s heart is captured by the Lord, she brings many to Him.
-We have seen that the transformation of a woman in Christ has had an effect in families, parishes, and the work place.
+A woman’s influence is powerful for good or for evil.
+When a woman’s heart is captured by the Lord, she brings many to Him.
+We have seen that the transformation of a woman in Christ has had an effect on families, parishes, and the workplace.